mauchede/docker-for-mac-host-bridge/README.md

 Emulate docker0 bridge for docker-for-mac

+⚠️ This project is no longer maintained. ⚠️

 ## Installation

 This project works with [socat](https://linux.die.net/man/1/socat) and [sshuttle](sshuttle/sshuttle).
 These dependencies can be installed with [brew](https://brew.sh/):